aliu7198/aliu7198/README.md

 ### 📖 About Me

-- 📍 Budding software engineer currently based in Baltimore, MD - but open to relocate anywhere!
+- 📍 Software engineer currently based in Charlotte, NC
 - 🌱 I’m currently learning **C#**
 - 👯 I’m looking to collaborate on any open-source projects
 - 💬 Ask me about: Rock Climbing, Breath of the Wild, Crochet, and my 2 adorable cats!